will-carkner/will-carkner-com/src/content/blog/under-construction/buffet.md

 # Don't fill up on salad

 In my experience at buffets, there's one hard and fast rule that has always rung through my head when attending these establishments: _don't fill up on salad_.

+The first thing one sees when arriving at the buffet is often the salad line.

 don't fill up on salad -> the first thing you see/choose is not always the best